How to prepare and deliver your project for mixing

 Some DAWs will automatically export all tracks as stereo audio files, regardless of their actual content.

-If possible, make sure you configure your DAW to export the tracks in your project that you know for sure are mono, as mono audio files.
-This will save Jonas for some valuable time.
+If possible, make sure that you configure your DAW to export the tracks that you know for sure are mono, as mono audio files.
+This will save Jonas some valuable time.

 However, if you are unsure whether a track contains a mono or a stereo signal, export it as a stereo audio file.